Why Pyramid Training Is Massively Overrated

 Does this type of training look at all familiar?

-For most of you, I would bet that it probably does, since this is what most guys end up doing when they’re at the gym (or at least some variation of it).
+For most of you, I would bet that it probably does, since this is what most people end up doing when they’re at the gym (or at least some variation of it).

 So, in short, with pyramid training you start with the lightest amount of weight, and finish your last set with the heaviest amount of weight.
 Simple.